devonfw-forge/devon4flutter-non-bloc-arch/pages/210-State-Management-Alternatives.md

 The Provider Package [(Rousselet and Flutter Dev Team 2018)](https://pub.dev/packages/provider) is an open source package for Flutter developed by Remi Rousselet in 2018.
 It has since then been endorsed by the Flutter Team on multiple occasions (Hracek and Sullivan 2019; Sullivan and Hracek 2019) and they are now devolving it in cooperation.
 The package is basically a prettier interface to interact with Inherited Widgets [(Flutter Dev Team 2018c)](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) and expose state from a Widget at the top of the tree to a Widget at the bottom.

 As a quick reminder: Data in Flutter always flows **downwards**.
-If you want to access data from multiple locations withing your widget tree, you have to place it at one of there common ancestors so they can both access it through their build contexts.
+If you want to access data from multiple locations within your widget tree, you have to place it at one of there common ancestors so they can both access it through their build contexts.
 This practice is called *“lifting state up”* and it a common practice within declarative frameworks [(Egan 2018)](https://www.youtube.com/watch?v=zKXz3pUkw9A).

 | Lifting state up | Placing State at the lowest common ancestor of all Widgets that need access to it |
 | :--------------- | :-------------------------------------------------------------------------------- |

 The Provider Package is an easy way for us to lift state up.
-Let’s look at our example form figure XXX: The first common ancestor of all widgets in need of the favorite list is *MaterialApp*.
+Let’s look at our example form figure 14: The first common ancestor of all Widgets in need of the favorite list is *MaterialApp*.
 So we will need to lift the state up to the MaterialApp and then have our widgets access it from there:

 ![Wisgen WidgetTree Favorites with Provider](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-pagetree-provider.PNG)

 *Figure 15: Wisgen WidgetTree Favorites with Provider [(Faust 2019)](https://github.com/Fasust/wisgen)*

 To minimize re-builds the Provider Package uses ChangeNotifiers [(Flutter Dev Team 2018b)](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html).
-This way Widgets can subscribe/listen to the Sate and get notified whenever the state changes.
+This way Widgets can subscribe/listen to the Sate and get notified whenever the State changes.
 This is how an implementation of Wisgens favorite list would look like using Provider: *Favorites* is the class we will use to provide our favorite list globally.
 The *notifyListeners()* function will trigger rebuilds on all Widgets that listen to it.

 ``` dart
 class Favorites with ChangeNotifier{